 Dr. Holland’s research has been published in numerous journals over the years.
 These include American Economic Review; Review of Economics and Statistics; Journal of Money, Credit, and Banking; Economic Inquiry; and Real Estate Economics.

-The School journey under Dr. Krishnamurthy's leadership will be introduced in 2023.
+The school’s journey under Dr. Krishnamurthy’s leadership will be shared soon.